youngied/letsplock/README.md

 # letsplock
-This is Letsplock Project
+This is Letsplock Project.

-e-mail : youngied@naver.com
+For team Letsgo.

-Team Letsgo, Kim Younghyo in Soongsil University
+Kim Younghyo in Soongsil University, Computer Science and Engineering. e-mail : youngied@naver.com